 Why is my weight loss slow?

-This is because your problem is DIFFERENT than other body types.
+This is because your problem is DIFFERENT from other body types.

-To clarify, the REASON why regular dieting and exercise doesn’t work is because….
+To clarify, the REASON why regular dieting and exercise don’t work is because….

 The problem is not really a weight problem!